-Aboard the oldest Terran spaceship, floating on the outskirts of the Helios Alpha system, Captain Pendergast moved through the various corridors on his way to the cargo bay the TIA agents had indiscriminately turned into an intelligence gathering station.
+Aboard the oldest Terran spaceship, floating on the outskirts of the Helios Alpha system, Captain Pendergast moved through the various corridors on his way to the cargo bay the TIA agents had indiscriminately turned into an intelligence-gathering station.
 He didn't like it.
 No one asked him if he wanted a cargo bay to be turned into something else, and he liked the TIA agents behaving as if they were in charge even less.
-He had clear instructions that the Prometheus was under the TIA purview for the duration of this mission, with the duration of the mission not being specified in the orders.
+He had clear instructions that the Prometheus was under the TIA purview for the duration of this mission, with the length of the mission not being specified in the orders.

 Pendergast entered the cargo bay, noticing the small group of TIA agents working on their stations.